-Putnam County, WV Court Officials Blasted In Editorial
+Putnam County, West Virginia Court Officials Are Blasted In Editorial

 “I think the judge is embarrassed and certainly contrite about his outburst, and I think he has rightfully recused himself,” Canterbury is quoted as saying.